collective/pretaweb.healthcheck/README.txt

 Exposes a @@healthcheck browser view.
-When called the health checker traverses the ZODB for Plone instances and performs a health check looking for a http status of 200 OK 401 Unauthorised access.
+When called the health checker traverses the ZODB for Plone instances and performs a health check looking for a http status of 200 OK or a 401 Unauthorised access.
 Unauthorised access is valid because a restricted Plone site is a valid situation.

-The health check also acts as a pre-caching mechanism in order to speed up first the requests after an instance started.
+The health check also acts as a pre-caching mechanism in order to speed up the first the requests after an instance is started.
 This is used to ensure the Pone sites and their resources are loaded into memory before a load balancer decides that the instance is ok for sending requests to.
-The health checker does this by parsing the front page for images, CSS and Java Script; as well as parsing the CSS for it's related resources as well.
+The health checker does this by parsing the front page and loading images, CSS and Java Script; as well as parsing the CSS for it's related resources as well.

 Subsequent requests to the health checker return 200 OK without doing any ZODB traversing - there by only doing a health check once every start.